This website uses cookies. Learn more via our web privacy policy. For questions, please email dataprivacy@columbusstate.edu.

 Graduate Administrative Assistant (GAA)

-Students in this role assist in a program or non-academic unit that requires graduate-level knowledge, skills, and dispositions.
-GAAs assist faculty, departments, or other units in various activities that are closely related to the student's area of academic study and interest.
+Students in this role assist in a program or non-academic unit that requires graduate- level knowledge, skills, and dispositions.
+GAAs assist faculty, departments, or other units in various activities that develop transferable skills that help students get ready for professional life such as skills in communication, teamwork, time management, organization, and technology.

 Graduate Lab Assistant (GLA)